 Since 2007, the University has been monitoring, measuring and reporting internally on landfill wastes, and separation for recycling.
 Large scale, comprehensive audits are undertaken every 2-3 years to provide insights on the composition of the wastes, including food waste.
 The data are used to prioritise and design interventions to minimise waste to landfill.

-In 2018, the University generated sent 19,975 cubic metres of solid waste to landfill for disposal, and recovered for recycling 11,640 cubic metres of materials such as paper, cardboard, glass, aluminium, steel, and selected plastics.
+In 2019, the University generated sent 16,471 cubic metres of solid waste to landfill for disposal, or 0.52 cubic metres per full-time equivalent student.
+We recovered for recycling 11,640 cubic metres of materials such as paper, cardboard, glass, aluminium, steel, and selected plastics.
 Recovery for recycling has more than tripled since monitoring began in 2008.

 The University requires all of the commercial kitchens that operate on its campuses to minimise their food waste and separate any pre-, and post-consumer food waste for composting.
 The Faculty of Science is integrated into this service, with staff and post-graduate students separating food waste from their kitchens for composting.
 A similar model is being trialled or rolled out in other faculties.
 Since it started in 2016, this initiative has diverted 293 tonnes of food waste from landfill.
 In 2017 the initiative won the Vice-Chancellor’s Excellence Award for Environmental Sustainability.
 The project includes no waste zones in student residence dining halls.

 In 2019, the University co-hosted NZ’s second national Sustainable Development Goals Summit.
 The Summit was held on the University’s City Campus, and organised and managed largely by the University’s Sustainability Office and Events Management team.
 The Summit was used to demonstrate full application of the University’s Sustainable Events Guide.